 Now let's really blow your mind.
 As our universe expands, there is a distance in every direction from us—on the fringe of our known universe—where the recession velocity of galactic objects exceeds the velocity of light.
 This means luminous objects beyond that distance become invisible (and unknowable) to us.
 So we can't even tell how big our universe really is.
 For practical purposes, I'd say it's technically OK to call it an "infinite universe." ∞

 Have a good laugh when someone confidentially assures you that the earth was created "thousands" of years ago or that there's a god who "created us in his image" (Genesis 1:27).
 You've probably noticed that some (many) people tend to think the universe revolves around them.
-Just don't spend too much time with those kinds of people, or their pseudoscientific tendencies and "alternate facts" might rub off on you. 😉
+It's mature and brave of you to move beyond the tooth fairy, the Easter bunny, and "eternal life" as a means of coping with mortality.
+Just don't spend too much time with those kinds of people.
+Otherwise their pseudoscientific tendencies and "alternate facts" might rub off on you. 😉

 Regardless of our significance—or lack thereof—we must do our best to make our situation better for those around us and those who will follow in our footsteps.
 And it wouldn't hurt to take better care of our planet so our great grandchildren can enjoy a habitable outdoor environment.

 There comes a time in your life when you just walk away from all the drama and the people who create it.
 You surround yourself with people who make you laugh, forget the bad, and focus on the good.
 Love the people who treat you right, pray for the ones who don't.
 Life is too short to be anything but happy.
 Falling down is a part of life, getting back up is living.
 Every day is a blessing.
 Be thankful for the miracle of life for the short time you have to experience it.
 While you soar through space in this amazing place, take a deep breath, let go of your anxiety, and be perfectly still, loving & serene.
 That's something you can do for this world.